 My first wedding was very traditional and formal, in a church with a guest list of around 300 people.
-Because my faith is such a central part of who I am, I knew that I wanted to get married in a church once again.
+Because my faith is such a central part of who I am, I knew I wanted to get married in a church, too.
 But I wanted a smaller guest list of people who will still be part of our lives five plus years from now and I wanted a less formal feel to the event.

-We decided early on to have our ceremony at the church where both our families attend.
+We decided early on to have a church ceremony where both our families attend.
 It is already part of our lives and will continue to be so for the foreseeable future.
 It made sense!
 The policies and fees were minimal but apparently several couples got engaged over Valentine’s weekend, so it took a couple of weeks to get approval for our date – Yay!

 But the reality was that it would have taken more than 50% of my then-budget.
 It would have limited the time of day and created a formal setting … more than my original concept.
 Slowly, I began to see that while it would have been dreamy, it didn’t fit in with the scope of our day.
 Saying no to myself can be really difficult.